MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 ![Shows GP company migration configuration page](../developer/media/gp-company-migration-configuration.svg)

 Once you have the **GP Company Migration Configuration** open, you can start to configure what data you to migrate by using the different sections of the page.
-The page enables you to configure the migration globally for all companies that you chose to migrate (using the upper sections of the page) or on a per-company basis using the **Per-company** section.
+The page enables you to configure the migration globally for all companies that you chose to migrate (using the upper sections of the page) or on a per-company basis using the **Per Company** section.

 You don't have to make any changes on this page.
 However, we do recommend that you review the default settings.
 If you're satisfied with the default settings, you can close the page and continue the migration process.